Bugvi-BM/Foundational-Programming/README.md

 # Foundational-Programming
-Beginner exercises from my first programming course
+Here are all the assignments I did as part of my first programming course at the IT-University of Copenhagen during the fall of 2016.